 Wrap the measuring tape around this point without pulling it tight.
 The tape should be flat and close to the skin, but not squeezing the leg.

+Write down the number in centimeters and inches if possible.
 This measurement is one of the main reference points in most compression stocking size charts.

 Step 2: Measure calf circumference